 Internal auditors act as the third line of defense against threats to the organization.
 Although, with the increase in geographic and industry-based compliance requirements, auditors using spreadsheets and a checklist-based approach to compliance are increasingly experiencing audit fatigue.
-As an auditor, you need to ensure that you’re using a solution that empowers your team and delivers the functionality to augment their ability.
+Choosing the best cybersecurity audit tool for your organization is ensuring that you and your team are using a solution that empowers your team and delivers the functionality to augment their ability.

-The foundational aspect of an internal audit management system, your solution must be able to support the development of audit scope and the maintenance of that scope through execution.
+The foundational aspect of a security audit management program, your solution must be able to support the development of audit scope and the maintenance of that scope through execution.

 Audit Risk Assessment

-Ensure that your solution allows you to set a baseline for where your organization is and where it needs to go.
+Using an assessment tool to gather data for a baseline helps the entire cybersecurity organization understand where the organization is and where it needs to be.
 This is critical for audit and project planning to remediate any inherent or residual risk within the organization.

 The CyberStrong integrated risk management (IRM) platform supports an in-depth risk assessment throughout the solution.
-The risk assessment functionality rolls up into a spider graph that can be shown to both non-technical and technical stakeholders to show where your organization is weak and where to direct resources to reduce risk.
+The risk assessment functionality rolls up into spider graphs in real time that can be shown to both non-technical and technical stakeholders to show where your organization is weak and where to direct resources to reduce risk.

 Following the risk assessment, your solution needs to capable of supporting remediation efforts by tracking activities and assigning tasks based on the determined approach.
 The solution should be able to assign resources (people, time, controls) to specific tasks and activities.

-In the CyberStrong IRM platform, audit managers can manage teams across multiple assessments and tag specific controls to a given assessment.
+In the CyberStrong integrated risk management platform, audit managers can manage teams across multiple assessments and tag specific controls to a given assessment.
 This single-pane-of-glass approach provides managers a central source and a level of insight previously unseen in audit management solutions.